dortania/OpenCore-Install-Guide/config.plist/ivy-bridge.md

 * [SSDT-EC](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EC.dsl)
   * Hides the Embedded controller and creates a fake one for macOS, **needed for all Catalina users** and recommended for other versions of macOS
 * [SSDT-EHCx\_OFF](https://github.com/acidanthera/OpenCorePkg/blob/master/Docs/AcpiSamples/SSDT-EHCx_OFF.dsl)
   * Prefered alternative over renaming EHCI for setting up USB correctly on pre-skylake systems.
-This can be avoided if your BIOS supports EHCI-Handoff
+This can be avoided if your BIOS supports EHCI-Handoff, this can be done during post-install though
 * [CPU-PM](https://github.com/Piker-Alpha/ssdtPRGen.sh)
    * Needed for proper CPU power management, you will need to run Pike's ssdtPRGen.sh script to generate this file.
 This will be run in post install.